csev/sakai-scripts/README.md

 Some scripts that I use to make my life as a Sakai developer easier.

-This is a set of scripts to set up a developer instance of Sakai on your system.
+This is a set of scripts to set up a developer instance of Sakai on your system or set up a nighly build.
 Sakai can run on a 2GB RAM system but is a lot more comfortable with a 4GB or more app server.

 Make sure to add this to your .profile or .bashrc so your mavens